A Traveler’s Guide to Tipping in Peru

 🥾 Guided Tour Guides and Trekking Staff

-For the Inca Trail and other multi-day treks, it is customary to tip the guide, as well as the cook and porters in soles, not dollars.
+For the Inca Trail and other multi-day treks in Peru (as well as when heading to Machu Picchu), it is customary to tip the guide, as well as the cook and porters in soles, not dollars.

-For an average group of 15 to 20 trekkers, if each person contributes between 75 and 100 soles ($20-25), that should cover the porters and cooks.
-An additional 50 to 100 soles each would be a nice tip for the guide.
+For an average group of 15 to 20 trekkers on the Inca Trail in Peru, if each person contributes between 75 and 100 soles ($20-25), this should adequately cover the porters and cooks.
+An additional 50 to 100 soles each would serveas a generous tip for the guide, acknowledging their invaluable guidance and support during the trekking adventure.